 Mathematics is the language all scientists use for communication.
 It is an essential tool for modelling and solving concrete problems in the worlds of science, engineering, information technology, finance and medicine.
 For this programme you need to be able to: quickly understand new abstract concepts, formulate scientific arguments and solve problems.

 Statistics deals with creating, developing and applying scientific methods on collection, presentation, analysis and interpretation of data.
-Statisticians provide crucial guidance in determining what information is reliable and which predictions can be trusted.
-Statisticians are able to predict future outcomes of events, with varying levels of uncertainty, by fitting mathematical models to large data sets.
+Statisticians determine what information is reliable and which predictions can be trusted.
+Statisticians are able to predict future outcomes of events, by fitting mathematical models to large data sets.

 Technological advances dominate our world – which are driven by computer technology.
 As a result, it is one of the fastest-growing areas of employment.
 Computer Science covers both the theoretical and applied areas of the discipline and produces graduates who are able to introduce and develop new computational solutions and technologies.